 I will usually also grab any related resource books from our own shelves, and throw those into the basket.
 DK Books make wonderful encyclopedias and their Eyewitness series are always great supplements to have on hand.
 We’re using the DK Ocean Encyclopedia and the Eyewitness Ocean to go along with this theme.

 The Where Is/Who Was series are a wonderful themed supplement too!
-We happen to have the Where Is: the Great Barrier Reef, which coordinates perfectly with Into The Deep, for an even better understanding of its importance.
+We happen to have the Where Is: the Great Barrier Reef, which coordinates perfectly with the kids magazine issue Into The Deep, for an even better understanding of its importance.
 Who Was Jacques Cousteau from the same series would be a great addition to your basket as well.

 In addition to books, I like to add some games and activities to round out our basket.
 The games can be a fun way to start your day, or reinforce concepts in a way that doesn’t feel like ‘learning.'
 We love the Professor Noggin card games, and they have a theme that matches almost anything you want to learn…just like their Life in the Ocean to go along with this basket.

 Activities are great to keep hands busy and engaged while you’re reading aloud all of those wonderful books and resources you’ve collected.
 The sticker scene already included in the Into The Deep issue is perfect for that.
 I also love putting themed sensory bins together, or you can usually find a pre-made set on Amazon.
 The great thing about a kit like that is you can bring it out every day during read aloud time, and it can be used over and over again.
 And I’ve really been loving the Paint by Sticker books for mess free fun, too.

 If I find that we STILL want to dig a little deeper, I will search a site like Teachers Pay Teachers for a related activity or resource (the one on the Ocean Zones would be a great way to round out a study based on this issue!).